 Why should we regulate IP at the beginning of R&D stage?

-● Including IP ownership clauses in a collaboration or consortium agreement is highly related with the IP exploitation Plan that you have developed with your Partners.
+Including IP ownership clauses in a collaboration or consortium agreement is highly related with the IP Exploitation Plan that you have developed with your Partners.
 Example: your Exploitation Plan may state that a company within your consortium will commercialize Results that were produced by other project partners.
-For that, the company will need a license agreement to have the right to use and commercialize results and be obliged to give fair and reasonable compensation to the IP Rights’ owners.
+For that, the company will need a license agreement from the owner of the Results to have the right to use and commercialize results and be obliged to give fair and reasonable compensation to the IP Rights’ owners.

 Rule of Thumb for IP Ownership Clauses: